-Tailored Care Manager/Care Coordinator monitoring occurs monthly to include the following:
+Care coordinator / Care Manager monitoring occurs monthly to include the following:

-- (1) Beneficiaries that are new to the waiver receive face-to-face visits for the first six months and then on a schedule agreed to by the ISP team thereafter, no less than quarterly, to meet their health and safety needs. - (2) Beneficiaries who live in residential programs receive face-to-face monitoring visits monthly. - (3) For months that beneficiaries do not receive face-to-face monitoring, the Tailored Care Manager/Care Coordinator has telephone contact to ensure that there are no issues that need to be addressed. - (4) At least one service is utilized monthly, per waiver eligibility requirements. - (7) That services utilized do not exceed authorization.
-If there is an emergency, the Tailored Care Manager/Care Coordinator should ensure that the enrollee's needs are met and ensure that any updates to the LOC and ISP, based upon the changes in needs of the individual, are processed in a timely manner.
+- (1) Beneficiaries that are new to the waiver receive face-to-face visits for the first six months and then on a schedule agreed to by the ISP team thereafter, no less than quarterly, to meet their health and safety needs. - (2) Beneficiaries who live in residential programs receive face-to-face monitoring visits monthly. - (3) For months that beneficiaries do not receive face-to-face monitoring, the care coordinator / Care Manager has telephone contact to ensure that there are no issues that need to be addressed. - (4) At least one service is utilized monthly, per waiver eligibility requirements. - (7) That services utilized do not exceed authorization.
+If there is an emergency, the care coordinator / Care Manager should ensure that the enrollee's needs are met and ensure that any updates to the LOC and ISP, based upon the changes in needs of the individual, are processed in a timely manner.